Family office investments

 - Event Driven, whose approach is to take positions in companies affected by events such as restructurings, mergers, spin-offs, and bankruptcies.

-Not many multi-family offices specialise in hedge fund investment.
+Not many multi- and single-family offices specialise in hedge fund investment.
 There are also very few hedge fund investment specialists among private banks.
-Union Bancaire Privée's founder, Edgar de Picciotto, was one of a select few who were quick to recognise, as early as the beginning of the 1970s, the above-average return hedge funds could offer sophisticated investors.
+Union Bancaire Privée's (UBP) founder, Edgar de Picciotto, was one of a select few who were quick to recognise, as early as the beginning of the 1970s, the above-average return hedge funds could offer sophisticated investors.
 UBP is nowadays still specialised in hedge funds and alternative investments.

 Impact investments are investments that are not only made to make a financial return on your assets but also to have an 'impact'.
 This means such investments have an additional goal, often an environmental or a social one, which the investor tries to achieve.
 Contrary to philanthropy, when making an impact investment, one aims to at least get the invested sum back, preferably with a positive return.